 Leagues has also been improved.

 Motorsport 7 on Xbox One and Windows 10 PC.
 It’s a 810MB download on Xbox One and Xbox One S,

-For more details on the cars featured in the K1 Speed Car Pack, including the 2018 Honda Odyssey Elite minivan and the classic
+the K1 Speed Car Pack, including the 2018 Honda Odyssey Elite minivan and the classic

 our dedicated story for it, featuring the official car descriptions and

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.